15 Best Things to Do in Canyonlands National Park

 Distance: 1.8 miles / 2.9 km

-The Grand View Point is arguably the best and most rewarding overlook and day hike in all of Canyonlands National Park!
+The Grand View Point is both an overlook and a trail at the far southern end of the Island in the Sky that I think is the best and most rewarding day hike in all of Canyonlands National Park!

-I say this because the relatively short 0.9-mile (1.4 km) out-and-back trail traverses the southernmost tip of the Island in the Sky mesa, leading to one of the most panoramic views found anywhere in the park!
+I say this because the relatively short 0.9-mile (1.4 km) out-and-back trail traverses the southernmost portions of the Island in the Sky, leading to one of the most panoramic viewpoints in the park!

-Furthermore, the Grand View Point Trail is also one of the easiest trails, with very little elevation change over the course of the hike, making the adventure one of the best things to do in all of Canyonlands—especially if you hike the trail for sunset!
+Furthermore, the Grand View Point Trail is also one of the easiest adventures in the park, as there is very little elevation change over the course of the trail, all making it one of the best things to do in all of Canyonlands National Park—especially at sunset!

 Read My Separate Post: Grand View Point Trail